taymoork2/collab-ui-react/docs/accessibility.md

 ### link-tooltip

-`link-tooltip` adds an extra required variable - `tt-href` - to pass in the `href` for the anchor element.
+`link-tooltip` adds an extra required binding - `tt-href` - to pass in the `href` for the anchor element.
 The `link-tooltip` is otherwise similar to the `text-tooltip` in creation.

 Examples:
 * The minimum effort for an accessible tooltip.